Ibtesam-k/edtech/README.md

 - Once you login, you can use the returned token to access the rest of the endpoints by adding it to Bearer token authorization.

-- Note:
-  - I chose to go with simplicity for the sake of time, but there are still so many functionalities to add.

-  - I didn't get the time to write full tests, but I added a simple example for user.
-  You can run the tests using:

     ```bash
         php artisan test
     ```